 As a new teacher, Ms. Sneed was eager to learn more.
 “Go on,” she said.

-The Best Teachers Work Well with Others
+They Work Well with Others

 Mrs. Brown continued, “But we are all stretched a little thin.
 Since we’re so busy, it’s hard to find time to help one another.
 Not Mr. Dvorchek, though, he will drop what he’s doing in an instant to help other teachers.
 He also listens well and thinks before speaking.
 Overall, he just works well with others.”

 “That is a special gift,” responded Ms. Sneed, thinking that she needed to become a better listener herself.

 Master Teachers Embrace the Struggle

 “All teachers struggle.
 Even the best ones.
 But Mr. Dvorchek doesn’t just live with it.
 Instead, he embraces the teaching struggle.
 For him, it’s a welcome challenge.”